Install with Istioctl

 The –set flag also creates any intermediate nodes in the path that are missing in the resource.

-To uninstall Istio, run the following command:
+To completely uninstall Istio from a cluster, run the following command:

 $ istioctl manifest generate <your original installation options> | kubectl delete -f -